-Cortisone shots used to be some of the most common treatments in orthopedic surgery offices.
+A cortisone shot used to be one of the most common treatments in orthopedic surgery offices.
 Their use has declined somewhat, but many orthopedic surgeons still use them for a number of bone and joint conditions.

 In this Ask Dr. Geier video, I explain when a cortisone shot might help a patient – and when it might not.

 I have had 3 cortisone shots in my shoulder due to anterior shoulder pain that was caused from my biceps tendon being irritated.
 Unfortunately none of them worked in reducing my symptoms.
 I recently just had a cortisone injection for medial knee pain, and that one also did not work.
 It actually made the pain worse for a couple days.
 Is it possible that my body doesn’t react to cortisone?